aayushhyadav/http_server/Readme.md

 # HTTP Server

+    Implemented post, put, head, get and delete methods Implemented various requests, response headers and cookies Multiple requests can be handled by the server Changes can be made in the functionality by updating the server configuration file

 #   For running the script
     Run the following command - './Start.sh' or 'python3 server.py'
     If the program is ran using 'python3 server.py' then press ^C to stop the server